fmunoz92/facu.me/src/content/code-style-create-react-app.md

  2 files changed, 38 insertions(+), 1 deletion(-)
 ```

-If we declare a unused variable and try to commit we will see this:
+If we declare an unused variable and try to commit we will see this:

 ```bash
 $ git commit -am "test"                                                                                                    [18:53:49]